-Shaw AFB officials investigating F-16 aircraft crash on base
+Shaw AFB officials: Pilot dead following F-16 aircraft crash on base

 Officials at Shaw AFB say that the aircraft was on a routine training mission with one pilot on board when the crash happened.

 Shaw AFB emergency responders were on scene.
+Sumter County Fire and Rescue assisted with the crash.

+The pilot was taken to Prisma Tuomey Hospital for treatment where they later died.

-The cause of the crash and the condition of the pilot are unknown at this time.
+The cause of the crash is currently unknown and the identity of the pilot has not been released.

 The incident is currently under investigation.